-Freddy Kempf is one of today’s most successful pianists, performing to sell-out audiences all over the world.
-Exceptionally gifted with an unusually broad repertoire, Freddy has built a unique reputation as an explosive and physical performer not afraid to take risks as well as a serious, sensitive and profoundly musical artist.
+Freddy Kempf is one of today’s most successful pianists performing to sell-out audiences all over the world.
+Exceptionally gifted with an unusually broad repertoire, Freddy has built a unique reputation as an explosive and physical performer who is not afraid to take risks as well as a serious, sensitive and profoundly musical artist.